 During supervised medical detoxification, your withdrawal symptoms will be monitored.
-In some cases, your doctor may be able to ease those symptoms with a medication called lofexidine (Lucemyra).
+In some cases, your doctor may be able to ease those symptoms with various medications.
 You’ll also receive supportive care to maximize your comfort.
 Together, these services help reduce the discomfort of withdrawal and increase your chances of completing the detoxification process.

 Supervised detoxification also safeguards your health during opioid withdrawal.
 If any unforeseen complications should arise, you’ll have ready access to medical assistance.
 This margin of safety can be critical in emergency situations.

 There is another major danger to going through detoxification on your own.
 If you make it even partway through the process, your tolerance to the drug effects of opioids will decline by a considerable amount.
 A relapse at this stage of detoxification can have catastrophic consequences.
 That’s because a dose of Co-Gesic that you normally used in the past may now have a much bigger impact on your central nervous system.
 If that impact is too great, you may find yourself facing an overdose.
 Every day, someone in the U.S. dies in exactly this kind of scenario.